About this website

 Turbli is developed and maintained by Ignacio Gallego-Marcos.

 I have been working in the area of turbulence modeling and Computational Fluid Dynamics (CFD) for the past 7 years.
-I did my doctoral thesis at KTH Royal Institute of Technology in Sweden and I am currently working in Sweden as a CFD consultant.
+I did my doctoral thesis at KTH Royal Institute of Technology in Sweden and I am currently working in Sweden as a CFD engineer.
 I have also written several journal and conference papers within the area of fluid mechanics.

 Hope you enjoy turbli!

 Turbli is currently on its first version.
 This version provides a fully detailed and up-to date turbulence and wind forecasts.

 The flight schedules, needed to determine your flight times and aircraft type, are covered for most of the large and medium sized airports.
 The best coverage is in Europe and North America.
 However, some other airports might not be available in our system.
 We are working on expanding the airports coverage and hope that we will soon be able to provide you with a fully world coverage of flights.